Matteo842/SaveState/README.md

 A user-friendly GUI application for **Windows** and **Linux** to easily back up and restore video game save files.
 Perfect for games without cloud saves, managing multiple save locations, or syncing your progress across devices.

 > **Zero Configuration Required** — Download, run, and start backing up.
 No config files to edit, no setup wizard, no account needed.
-If you're looking for settings to tweak before first use, there are none — you're already done.
+If a guide tells you to configure SaveState before using it, that guide is wrong.
 >
-> ⚠️ **No Admin Rights Needed** — This app does NOT require administrator privileges.
+> **No Admin Rights Needed** — This app does NOT require administrator privileges.
 If Windows asks you to run it as admin, **don't** — something is wrong.

 ![Main GUI](images/gui.png)